commandercoo/LaTeX-Diagrams/README.md

 ## About
 A bunch of cool LaTeX Tikz diagrams that I've used and found for a single repo for personal use.
 Lots of emphasis on computer science and physics but there are diagrams for other subjects.

 Includes image example and source code.
-Click on the link below each image on the README to access the source code.
+Click on the link ABOVE each image on the README to access the source code.

 | [**`random.tex`**](Tikz1/data/random/random.tex)              | [**`network.tex`**](Tikz1/data/network/network.tex)           |
 | :-----------------------------------------------------: | :-----------------------------------------------------: |